dist-ribut-us/docs/mixnetrouting/readme.md

 can use the message as chaff, holding on to a few low urgency messages until a high urgency message arrives, then releasing all the messages in a a randomly ordered burst.
 Nodes can also strategically use routine status requests as chaff.
-A node that needs to send a heartbeat message to a DHT neighbor could pad to the same length as a message it is routing and send both out together.
+A node that needs to send a heartbeat message to a DHT neighbor could pad to the same length as a message it is routing and send both out in quick succession.

 #### Stateless